How to make a 3D printed bedroom door sign

 • Raise the letters 1.5–2 mm above the backing for a crisp two-colour effect.

-Lean on the printability check — it measures the real geometry and flags any stroke that is too thin to print cleanly.
+Use the printability check to measure the real geometry and flag strokes that are too thin to print cleanly.

 Mounting it on the door